 - a.
 All crews shall be allocated a number which shall be prominently displayed by the crew throughout the race; crews will be addressed by this number during the race. - b.
 The Start Marshal will present the crews in order, in procession, to the Start, bringing them individually to race pace as they approach the start line. - c.
-The Starter will start each crew with the words: 'Number XY' ...
-'Go', the 'Go' being given as or before the crew passes the line of the Start. - d.
-The timekeeper shall record the crew number and the time the crew passes the line of the Start. - e.
-Should the crews present themselves to the Starter out of order, the Starter shall take them in the order in which they come.
+Each crew shall be started with the words: 'Number XY' ...
+'Go', the 'Go' being given as or before the crew passes the line of the Start.

+d.
+The timekeeper shall record the crew number and the time the crew passes the start line.

+e.
+Should the crews present themselves to the Start out of order, the start team may take them in the order in which they come.

-Should two crews present themselves to the Starter together, the Start Marshal may attempt to hold one back, if they fail the Starter may start both crews together.
+Should two crews present themselves at the Start together, the Start Marshal may attempt to hold one back, if they fail both crews may be started together.